Miami's Edgewater Condos + Neighborhood

 Welcome to Miami's Edgewater

-This trend-forward neighborhood is on its way to be the next premiere live-work destination in Miami.
-Living on the Bay’s edge, you’ll be close to Miami’s urban core, sharing borders with premium arts and culture destinations on one hand, and refreshing blue waves and breeze on the other.
+This trend-forward neighborhood is on its way to becoming the next premiere live-play destination in Miami.
+Living on Biscayne Bay’s edge, you’ll be close to Miami’s urban core, sharing borders with premium arts and culture destinations on one hand, and refreshing blue water and bay breezes on the other.

-Burning off those calories won’t require much, as Edgewater comes anchored in by the 8-acre, Bay-facing Margaret Pace Park that also welcomes dogs.
-This walking neighborhood boasts of plenty of water-side green spaces and neatly-paved sidewalks that’ll reel you in for a jog or casual stroll at the least.
+Burning off those calories won’t require much, either, as Edgewater is anchored by the 8-acre, Bay-facing Margaret Pace Park that features tennis courts, a volleyball court, a basketball court, two dog parks (one for small dogs and one for the big guys), plus a dedicated children’s playground.
+Plus there is a marina here if you like to boat, or want to easily drop in your kayak or paddle board.
+This walking neighborhood that’s a favorite among dog-owners boasts of plenty of water-side green spaces, great coffee shops, and neatly-paved sidewalks that’ll reel you in for a jog or casual stroll at the least.

-Edgewater’s skyline comes strewn with a variety of condos, single to multi-story residences, historic dwellings, apartment complexes, business buildings and a retail corridor.
-While existing homes boast of a traditional, South Florida Mediterranean-style flavor, most have given way to latest addition of residential condo high-rises and mid-rises, bringing in luxury and modern polish.
+Edgewater’s skyline is growing, and in the last few years has become a destination for high-end new condo developments, including the waterfront Paramount Bay, Elysee, Missoni Baia, Edition Residences and several new constructions projects in development.
+You will also find a variety of other types of condos in Edgewater, Miami, ranging from low-rise to lofts, to historic dwellings, business buildings and a retail corridor.
+While the remaining existing homes and some historic structures have a traditional, South Florida Mediterranean-style flavor, most have given way to the latest addition of residential condo high-rises and mid-rises, bringing in a luxurious and modern feel to the neighborhood.

 Living in Edgewater, you get to sample Miami in miniature with ample eating and recreation spots by the Bay.